 what type of gloves do doctors use

-When you walk into a doctor's office or a hospital, one of the first things you might notice is the gloves worn by healthcare professionals.
-These seemingly simple pieces of equipment play an essential role in maintaining hygiene and ensuring the safety of both patients and medical staff.
-But what types of gloves do doctors use, and why are certain materials preferred over others?
-Let’s delve into this crucial topic.
+When you enter a doctor's office or a hospital, one of the first things you may notice is the gloves worn by healthcare professionals.
+These seemingly simple items are crucial for maintaining hygiene and ensuring the safety of both patients and medical staff.
+So, what types of gloves do doctors use, and what makes one material better than another?
+Let’s explore this important topic.

-Medical gloves are single-use protective wear designed to prevent contamination and the spread of germs.
-They create a barrier between healthcare workers and patients, making them essential for maintaining sterile conditions during procedures.
+Medical gloves are single-use protective gear designed to prevent contamination and the spread of germs.
+They serve as a barrier between healthcare workers and patients, making them essential for maintaining sterile conditions during medical procedures.

-When it comes to healthcare, doctors primarily use three main types of gloves: latex, nitrile, and vinyl.
-Each material has its unique properties that cater to specific needs.
+Healthcare professionals primarily use three types of gloves: latex, nitrile, and vinyl.
+Each material offers unique properties suited for specific needs.

 1. Latex Gloves

-Latex gloves have been a staple in the medical field for decades.
-Made from natural rubber latex, they offer excellent elasticity and fit snugly on the hands, providing a high level of dexterity.
-These gloves are particularly popular for procedures requiring precision, such as surgeries.
+Latex gloves have long been a mainstay in the medical field.
+Made from natural rubber latex, they offer excellent elasticity and a snug fit, providing high dexterity levels.
+These gloves are especially favored for procedures demanding precision, like surgeries.

 - Comfortable and flexible

-- Potential for allergic reactions in some individuals
+- May trigger allergic reactions in some individuals

 - Less resistant to certain chemicals